corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ### Cache Timeout

-The Network Map service configuration contains a single required top-level parameter `pollingInterval`.
+The Network Map Service configuration contains a single required top-level parameter `pollingInterval`.
 This determines how often the server should poll the database for newly signed network map and parameter changes.
 It also determines how often nodes should poll the network map service for a new network map (by including this value in the HTTP response header).